RISC-KC/basic_rv32s/guidelines/development_log.md

 Nope, it doesn’t.
 The problem is unchanged.
 It’d be nice if at least something had shifted, but depressingly not a single result bit moved.
 In standalone testbenches for the Control Unit and PC Controller with pcc_op integrated, there were no issues—even with race-condition tests.
-What’s wrong… what is it…
+What’s wrong... what is it...

 ![RV32I46F.R3](/diagrams/design_archive/RV32I46F/RV32I46F.R3.drawio.png)